ashwinumadi/SOSCD/README.md

 - The generated Javascript code is always pasted between the following two comment lines in _pages/publications.md file:
 "DO NOT REMOVE THIS LINE : BEGIN" and "DO NOT REMOVE THIS LINE : END".
 - For any updates you might have to do between the above two lines of code, update the <i>./publications_generator.rb</i> file with the changes, and github actions with reflect the Javascript changes.
-- Note that if you are running the website on your localhost, Github Actions will not be executed and you need to do the changes in _pages/publications.md file itself.
+- Note that if you are running the website on your localhost, Github Actions will not be executed and you need to do the changes in _pages/publications.md file itself, else make sure to manually run the ./publications_generator.rb file.
 ### People
 - Only Update the latest People information in <i>_pages/people.md</i>
 ### Funding